10 Tips for the Day of your GCSEs

 Show the examiner what you’re made of!

 The number one thing we suggest is don’t let the exam stress get to you, it’s not worth it.
 Try these GCSE exam stress tips in the run up to the exams.
-Focus yourself while in the exam and don’t let other students distract you from getting your knowledge on paper.
+Focus yourself while in the exam and don’t let other students distract you from getting your knowledge on paper and getting the results you want.

 Sign up to GoConqr to access some smart revision resources for free: